Valente Rodriguez

 Valente Rodriguez (born February 14, 1964) is an American actor.
 He is best known for his role as Ernie Cardenas on the sitcom George Lopez.
 He also starred as Cesar in the TV Land sitcom Happily Divorced, as well as guest starring on Yes, Dear, Mad About You, and ER, and had film roles as Chuey in Salsa, Frankie in 1993's Blood In Blood Out and as Marco in Suckers (2001).

 Life and career

-Rodriguez was born and raised in Edcouch, Texas, of Mexican descent.
+Rodriguez was born and raised in Hidalgo County, Texas, of Mexican descent.
 He attended the University of Texas-Pan American.